dramamakers/dramamancer/README.md

 # Dramamancer

-This is the public repo for **Dramamancer**, an AI-powered game engine in the style of a visual novel.
+This is the community repo for **Dramamancer**, an experimental AI-powered interactive storytelling app.

 Follow the instructions below to run the app locally.
 All that's needed is an Anthropic API key.

 <p align="center">
   <img src="public/dramamancer_anim.gif" alt="Dramamancer animated preview" width="520" />